onchain/onchain-android/README.md

-## Welcome to Stamp a mobile app for signing multi sig transactions from a QR code.
+## Welcome to the onchain.io mobile app for signing multi sig transactions from a QR code.

 ### Potential Uses

 * Online Wallets.
-Stamp can be used as a safer form of 2 factor authentication.
+The onchain.io app can be used as a safer form of 2 factor authentication.
 * Online Market Places.
 A new wave of cryptocurrency marketplaces using multi sig transactions need an easy way for the user to sign the transaction.

 ### How ?

-Basically Stamp is a Hierarchcal deterministic Bitcoin wallet that doesn't store any Bitcoins.
+Basically the onchain.io is a Hierarchcal deterministic Bitcoin wallet that doesn't store any Bitcoins.
 Rather it can issue Master Public Keys and sign P2SH transactions created with those keys.

-### Plan

-1. Send a MPK after reading a QR code.
-IN PROGRESS.
-2. Sign a TX generated from a P2SH using the above key.
-IN PROGRESS
-3. Fix up GUI and look and feel.
-4. Test on iOS

 ### Proposed API